-Garden suntraps can make it difficult for gardeners; high temperatures bake the soil, driving out moisture and nutrients.
+Garden suntraps can make life difficult for gardeners.
+High temperatures bake the soil, driving out moisture and nutrients.

-However, nature always finds a way and I wanted to share with your 10 plants that have adapted to thrive in these conditions, so you can add some colour and variety to your beds and borders.
+However, nature always finds a way.
+And I wanted to share with you 10 plants that have adapted to thrive in these conditions.
+And now you can add colour and variety to your beds and borders.

 Achillea filipendulina (yarrow)

 Reaching up to 2m or 6ft in height, hollyhocks are a great addition to your sun baked garden.
-This perennial has the potential to self seed in between the cracks of your dry soil and is a fantastic pollinator plant too.
+This perennial has the potential to self seed.
+Often this will occur in between the cracks of dry soil.
+With its attractive flowering displays, it’s a fantastic pollinator plant too.

 Plant this bulb in autumn and you’ll have this beautiful plant in bloom by spring.
-It grows to around 7cm or 3inches in height so place it near the front of any beds or border displays to appreciate this early season garden gift.
+It grows to around 7cm or 3inches in height.
+So I recommend that you plant this near the front of any beds or border displays to appreciate this early season garden gift.

 Dianthus alpinus (Alpine Pink)

-An evergreen that will provide low level cover in your raised beds.
-During the summer it’ll provide a display of white or pink blooms to brighten up your day.
-It grows to around 8cm in height.
+An evergreen that provides low level ground cover in your raised beds.
+In summer it’ll provide a display of white or pink blooms, that brighten up your day.
+Once established it grows to around 8cm in height.

 Delosperma nubigenum (Yellow Ice Plant)

 A ground hugging evergreen that gives you a mat of green succulent leaves throughout the year.
-And, in summer, you’ll see lovely delicate yellow daisy like flowers at around 2 inches in height.
+In summer, you’ll see lovely delicate yellow daisy like flowers.
+It will grow to 5cm or 2 inches in height.

 Dorotheanthus bellidiformis (Ice Plant)

-Plant this low growing ( to around 15cm) annual at the front of your garden display and here it will thrive.
+Plant this low growing annual at the front of your garden display as here it will thrive.
 With its small leaves and array of colourful daisy-like flowers, it’s a delight to have in your garden.

 Echium vulgare (Viper’s Bugloss)

-This bristly biennial produces slender spires of violet-blue colour into your borders.
-A popular plant for pollinators, its drought tolerant characteristics make it perfect for your hot garden; growing up to 60cm in height.
+This bristly biennial produces slender spires of violet-blue colour in your borders.
+A popular plant for pollinators, its drought tolerant characteristics make it perfect for your hot garden.
+It can grow up to 60cm in height.

 Eryngium maritimum (Sea Holly)

-As the Latin name suggests, this coastal-dwelling plant thrives in rocky soils.
-Its an upright perennial that produces a thimble bright blue colour from early summer to early autumn and grows to around 20 inches in height.
+This coastal-dwelling plant thrives in rocky soils.
+Its an upright perennial that produces a thimble bright blue colour from early summer to early autumn.
+It’s a tall plant growing up 20 inches in height.